method1020/Asheris-Starglade/docs/README.md

 </center></div>
 <div id="second" style="width:70%; float:left;">

-Corrine Forton is the sherif of Haling Cove.
+Corrine Forton is the sheriff of Haling Cove.
 She seems to have some sort of contempt for the [Nightwatch](#the-nightwatch)

 **Race:** Human, **Class:** Unknown